Pittsburgh family dog eats $4,000 in cash

 The couple describes their dog as laid back, funny, weird and very human-like.

-"He oesn't do many dog things, he doesn't chew furniture or clothing, that's why we're extra shocked when he decided to do this," Clayton Law said.
+"He doesn't do many dog things, he doesn't chew furniture or clothing, that's why we're extra shocked when he decided to do this," Clayton Law said.

 "He has never in his life tried to get anything from a counter, even coffee table.
 We could leave dinner and go to the kitchen and grab wine, and he would not touch the food, and he just doesn't care.
 He just took this opportunity and ran with it," Carrie Law said.